-IN 2006, Clarence was admitted to the Yong Siew Toh Conservatory of Music at the age of 15 as a National Arts Council Scholar, and graduated with 1st class BMus Honours degree in 2012 after completing his mandatory National Service.
+SINGAPOREAN pianist Clarence Lee was admitted to the Yong Siew Toh Conservatory of Music at the age of 15 as a National Arts Council Scholar, and graduated with 1st Class Honours.
 He was his class valedictorian and was awarded the coveted Lee Kuan Yew Gold Medallion as the top performing scholar of his cohort.
-Clarence also has a Master of Music degree and a Graduate Diploma from the Conservatory where he studied with both Prof. Thomas Hecht, Head of Piano Studies and Associate Prof. Albert Tiu.
+Clarence has also achieved a Master of Music degree and Graduate Diploma in Piano Performance from the Yong Siew Toh Conservatory of Music.

 Clarence has been praised by The Straits Times for being a “true master of sonorities”.
 His teachers have included Thomas Hecht, Melvyn Tan, Albert Tiu, Lori Kaufman, Marian Hahn and Winnie Tay.

 Clarence has won many awards and honors.
 In 2014, the Distinction award at the 1st Hong Kong International Music Competition for Young Pianists.
 In 2011, 2nd Prize at the National Piano & Violin Competition and 3rd Prize at the Conservatory’s Piano Concerto Competition.
 In 2006, the Platinum award at the Singapore Performer’s Festival.
 In 2005, the Top Prize at the Young Pianist Competition Senior Category.